It's Saturday September 5, 2015

 Several residents have complained about spraying in places and ways they thought should be off limits — such as near the water’s edge, before rains.
 In one instance, a Town crew sprayed a curbside garden that would be abloom with coreopsis and other flowers this time of year.
 Instead, it is dead.
 One question being asked is why the Town doesn’t give notice of herbicide sprayings as it does for mosquito spraying.
 Some of this may be addressed by the Tree Board — now that the Town Board has asked the Tree Board to weigh in on the Town’s herbicide and pesticide policy.
 Reader Pat Bullis writes about her concern over the type of herbicides – Atrazine and Roundup – that are being used:

 Oriental welcomes boaters to tie up to its Town Dock for free for up to 48 hours.
 The idea is that by providing that option, boaters will visit town and contribute to the local economy.
 The time limit gives other boaters a chance to do the same.
 Oriental’s anchorage, near the harbor entrance, has no time limit.
 Recently, a few boats have remained anchored there for months.
-That prompts this letter from reader Gil Fontes:... read more »»
+That prompted a letter in mid-May from reader Gil Fontes, then a Guest Column from the visiting boater he mentioned, and then a flurry of letters from both area residents, boaters and cruisers:... read more »»

 When the NC Senate voted along party lines to pass its version of the budget on May 23, the measure included a mandate to impose tolls on all ferries in NC.
 Pamlico County Senator Norman Sanderson voted with his party — the GOP — for the budget, despite the tolls it calls for.
 Sandersons’ aide says he did speak on the Senate floor against the tolling provision, but voted for the budget because “overall” it was a good one.
 That move sparked several letters, from Jim Barton, John Deal, and Al Privette.... read more »»